Fungi CLI Quick Start

 Add Allowed Peers

-⚠️ Security Notice: Only add PeerIDs of devices you trust.
+⚠️ Security Notice: Only add peers you trust.
 Devices in the allowed peers list will have access to your device through Fungi services (file sharing, port forwarding).

 To view the current list of allowed peers: